NVIDIA/TensorRT-Model-Optimizer/examples/llm_qat/README.md

 The final model after QAT/QAD is similar in architecture to that of PTQ model.
 QAT model simply have updated weights as compared to the PTQ model.
 It can be deployed to TensorRT-LLM (TRTLLM)/TensorRT/vLLM/SGLang just like a regular **ModelOpt** PTQ model if the quantization format is supported for deployment.

-To export TRTLLM/vLLM/SGLang compatible checkpoint for the model after QAT (or QAD) model with run:
+To export TRTLLM/vLLM/SGLang compatible checkpoint for the model after QAT (or QAD) model, run:

 ```sh
 python export.py --pyt_ckpt_path llama3-qat --export_path llama3-qat-deploy